 Sheepstealer's coloring was an ugly "mud brown".
-He was not aggressive towards human unless provoked, but could be vicious and ill-tempered.
+He was not aggressive towards humans unless provoked, but could be vicious and ill-tempered.
 He had a taste for mutton.
-While he devoured the occasional sheep dog, he never harmed a sheperd.
+While he devoured the occasional sheep dog, he never harmed a shepherd.

 Sheepstealer's dragon egg hatched when King Jaehaerys I Targaryen "was still young".
 Sheepstealer made its lair in the caverns of the Dragonmont on Dragonstone, and would hunt sheep as far as on Driftmark and at the Wendwater.
 Sheepstealer went unclaimed by any ridden in his youth, and was unused to the presence of men and harder to claim with each passing year.
 Eventually he spent over seven decades living wild on Dragonstone, snatching sheep from pastures across Blackwater Bay.

 During the early phase of the Dance of the Dragons, Jacaerys Velaryon called upon any potential dragonseeds to try and claim a dragon to ride.
 During this event, which became known as the Sowing, Sheepstealer was one of four dragons who people attempted to mount, and the only one who had never had a rider before.
 In the process, Sheepstealer killed more candidates than the other three dragons (Seasmoke, Vermithor and Silverwing) combined.
 Silver Denys, who claimed to be a descendent of King Maegor I Targaryen, had his arm torn off by Sheepstealer when he tried to master the dragon, and Alyn of Hull was burned by the dragon when he made his attempt.